nus-cs2103-AY2324S2/tp/docs/tutorials/TracingCode.md

 1. The rest of the method seems to exhaustively check for the existence of each possible parameter of the `edit` command and store any possible changes in an `EditPersonDescriptor`.
 Recall that we can verify the contents of `editPersonDesciptor` through the 'Variables' window.<br>
    ![EditCommand](../images/tracing/EditCommand.png)

-1. As you just traced through some code involved in parsing a command, you can take a look at this class diagram to see where the various parsing-related classes you encountered fit into the design of the `Logic` component.
+1. As you just traced through some code involved in parsing a command, you can take a look at this class diagram to see where the various parsing-related classLists you encountered fit into the design of the `Logic` component.
    <puml src="../diagrams/ParserClasses.puml" width="600"/>

 1. Let’s continue stepping through until we return to `LogicManager#execute()`.